Co-moving volumes and the Reynolds transport theorem for two-phase flows: Introduction

-For the present purpose we need a setting that is, one the one hand, less ambitious--although weaker than the classical setting-- but, on the other hand, allows to monitor the regularity of the interface during its motion.
-For self-containment, we prove a tailored version of the RTT.
-We employ a different approach in which the Reynolds transport theorem becomes an instance of the divergence theorem, but in space-time.
-This idea has already been used in an Eulerian setting in \cite{eck2017mathematical} under standard regularity assumptions.
-A precursor can be found in the Remark given in \cite{flanders1973differentiation}.
+Our approach to prove the RTT deviates from the standard proof by first showing the integrated-in-time version of (\ref{DBeq:RTT}), resp.\ of (\ref{DBeq:RTT2}).
+This way, the Reynolds transport theorem becomes an instance of the divergence theorem, but in space-time.
+This idea has already been used in an Eulerian setting in \cite{eck2017mathematical} under standard regularity assumptions\footnote{Due to personal communication with Harald Garcke, this idea in \cite{eck2017mathematical} goes back to lectures held by Hans-Wilhelm Alt.}.
+A precursor (in 1D) can be found in the Remark given in \cite{flanders1973differentiation}.